-default namespace dt =
+'''

-"http://purl.oclc.org/dsdl/extensible-datatypes"
+default namespace dt = "http://purl.oclc.org/dsdl/dtll"

 namespace local = ""

-Datatype libraries are defined in ISO 19757-2:2003 as being identified by an IRI, with each datatype within a given datatype library being identified by a NCName. an Extensible Datatypes document presents one or more such datatype libraries to implementations.
-Each datatype definition has a qualified name; the
+'''

-Namespace IRI identifies the datatype library to which the datatype belongs, and the local part identifies the name of the datatype within that datatype library.
+Datatype libraries are defined in ISO 19757-2:2003 as being identified by an IRI, with each datatype within a given datatype library being identified by a NCName.
+A DTLL document presents one or more such datatype libraries to implementations.
+Each datatype definition has a qualified name; the Namespace IRI identifies the datatype library to which the datatype belongs, and the local part identifies the name of the datatype within that datatype library.